 - What role can third parties such as China, Qatar or the US play?

 Mr. Rahmatullah Nabil is a prominent Afghan politician.
 He served as head of the National Directorate of Security (NDS) during 2010-12.
-After that he held the position of an acting director in 2013 and later was re-appointed at the director of NDS in 2014 and resigned at the end of 2015 from NDS.
+After that he held the position of an acting director in 2013 and later was re-appointed at the director of NDS in 2015.

 Mr. Shoaib Rahim is the advisor to the Minister of Peace in Afghanistan.
 Previously he was the acting mayor of Kabul.
 He has also worked in Afghanistan’s Ministry of Defence.